m e n u

 Instead of an answer, she moved resolutely towards the door, but wasn't quick enough - like one of his trucks, Alex rapidly overtook her and stood in front of the door, awaiting her with arms outstretched like a vampire.

 "Don't say I didn't warn you," Dina shrugged, turning around and occupying her old swivel chair again.
-"We know someone who might fit: a female person with lots of temperament, a loud teenage child, a very chatty mother-in-law, an ancient car and two dogs as big as Shetland ponies..."
+"We know someone who might possibly fit: a female person with lots of temperament, a loud teenage child, a very chatty mother-in-law, an ancient car and two dogs as big as Shetland ponies..."

 "God," he breathed, looking around for a place to sit